Te Tiriti O Waitangi and our Shared Obligation

 -

-Our clinical guidance is grounded in the articles and principles of Te Tiriti o Waitangi which forms the foundations of Pae Ora – healthy futures for Māori.
+Our clinical guidance is grounded in the articles and principles of Te Tiriti o Waitangi, which form the foundations of Pae Ora – healthy futures for Māori.
 We acknowledge the full text of Te Tiriti and the Ritenga Māori Declaration, which affirm Māori rights to tino rangatiratanga, equity, and the protection of cultural identity and mātauranga Māori

 -